Skip to Content

 Kangaroo Island

-However, Kangaroo Island is not just all about the kangaroos, there are plenty of other things to see and do on the island!
+However, the Island is not just all about the kangaroos, there are plenty of other things to see and do on the island after you hop aboard the ferry from Cape Jervis.

 One of the main reasons to visit Kangaroo Island is the incredible natural scenery.
 Places such as the Remarkable Rocks and Seal Bay should be high on your list of things to do in South Australia!

-Kangaroo Island should be a part of your backpacking in Australia itinerary and a brilliant region to visit South Australia!
+Kangaroo Island should be a part of your backpacking in Australia itinerary and a brilliant region to visit!

 Port Elliot